 Scouts who join Cub Scouts this year will receive a rocket that they can design, build, and launch at Rocket Day.
-Scouts in kindergarten through fifth grade who are interested in joining Scouting may also attend.
-We will help you find a pack near you and get signed up for Scouting.
+Remember to bring the rocket you received when you joined.
+The district leadership will supply the rocket engine.
+Scouts already in Scouts can bring their own rocket and engine (see details below).
+Youth in kindergarten through fifth grade who are interested in joining Scouting may also attend; the membership committee will help you find a pack near you and get signed up for Scouting.
 New Scouts can attend any Rocket Launch Day event in the council that fits their schedule.

 What to Bring

 - Annual Health and Medical Record (Parts A & B for all Scouting events) for every participant*

 - New Scouts: Rocket that you received from your pack leader (with the Scout's name on it).
 Scouts may decorate their rockets with stickers or markers, but no additional weight should be added.
 View the rocket prep video.

 - Returning Scouts can bring their own rocket and engine.
 See details below.

 - Bug spray